ryanstout/stoutlang/docs/effects.md

 }
 ```

+I think the above code speaks for itself, though honestly, Rust could make this simpler (and maybe there's some libraries that wrap it up the complexity better, I'm not a Rust expert)

+3. No Stacktraces

+When you ask people why Option's are better than Exceptions, one reason I hear a lot is that they are more performant.
+When I dig into that, people say that Exceptions are slow.
+I'm always amazed by this because that hasn't been true for more than a decade.
+Backend compilers like the LLVM can generate zero cost exception handling, where the normal path has no extra instructions in the path and the exception path only has a (very small) cost when finding the handler or generating a stack trace.
+(They have to walk the stack).
+But for a lot of code, you can monomorphise frequent paths and get zero cost for the handling also.

+Languages that use Option types for exception handling tend to recommend you handle the exception as soon as it happens.
+This sounds good in theory, but most of the time you don't know how to handle it where it happens.
+If we're writing to a database and the disk fails to write, the database library itself can't know what the right way to handle it is.
+Maybe we can try it again, maybe we can just log to Sentry and keep going, it all depends on the code calling the database library.

+In languages like Rust, exceptions end up getting passed up the call chain (which just from a code standpoint is complex), but worse, when the Err result ends up being handled, you have no idea where it came from.
+(Because it got merged with other similar errors in the path)

+In StoutLang, handlers (even actions) provide a simple way to get a stack trace to the emit.

+## StoutLang Exceptions

 In StoutLang, exceptions are effects.
 Notice how the errors can pass through the calls to `a` and `b` without any extra code.
 (The type/effect system understands that both `a` and `b` can emit `FileIOError` and `ParseIntError` effects)

 Instead of being required to handle errors, we find it more practical to provide an easy to see any places in your code that may cause a crash.
 In your editor, functions with unhandled exceptions are underlined in yellow.
 You can rely on the default behavior (the app crashes), or you can add a handler upstream.

 If you're ok with you're app crashing if the disk is full for example, you can just let the error bubble up to the top level.

 ## Summary